Affiliated Training Hospitals

-Children's Medical Center Dallas is private, not-for-profit, and is one of the largest pediatric healthcare providers in the nation.
-As the only academic healthcare facility in North Texas dedicated exclusively to the comprehensive care of children from birth to age 18, Children's provides patient care ranging from simple eye exams to specialized treatment in areas such as heart disease, hematology-oncology and cystic fibrosis.
+Children’s Health℠ is private, not-for-profit, and is one of the largest pediatric health care providers in the nation.
+As the only academic health care system in North Texas dedicated exclusively to the comprehensive care of children from birth to age 18, Children’s Health provides patient care ranging from simple eye exams to specialized treatment in areas such as heart disease, hematology-oncology, and cystic fibrosis.

 - Traumatic injuries